Who are Haemnet?

 Sandra is a strategic development specialist with a track record of working with groups to achieve shared purposes that make a real difference for the people who use and deliver services.
 In a diverse career has advised charities, central government departments, local councils and national professional bodies.
 She has worked in the Department of Health, where she supported ‘policy into practice’ initiatives.
 Before Haemnet she was strategic development director at a mental health charity that supports people to achieve greater independence and mental wellbeing.

-Steve is a pharmacist specialising in pharmacology and began a career in hospital practice in Leeds.
-Following a solid career in medicines information, as a pharmaceutical advisor and as a community pharmacist, Steve put his expertise at interpreting scientific evidence to good use as a freelance medical writer specialising in therapeutics.
-He now works with the voluntary and private sectors to generate medical education content for print, audio, video and online media.
+Steve graduated as a pharmacist specialising in pharmacology and began a career in general hospital practice before focusing on medicines information and conducting research in drug-induced blood disorders.
+Since becoming a medical writer, he has worked in primary and secondary care, and with the voluntary and private sectors, to generate medical education content for print, audio, video and online media.

 Having previously worked with literary and cultural archives, Kathryn has been a freelance writer, editor and researcher since 2011.
 Kathryn has a passion for working with words and is co-editor of a long-running literary magazine in her spare time.
 As well as supporting Haemnet’s publishing activities she also works with a range of individuals and organisations across wide range of subject matter – from art to artificial intelligence.

 Haemnet also works closely with a wider team of freelance writers, editors, statisticians, graphic designers, animators, and web developers.